kyberdrb/vscode_cpp_cmake_example_project/README.md

 ```

 Set a breakpoint on an arbitrary nonempty line inside a function's body.
 Then run a debugger with `F5`.
 The debugger launches the executable, attaches to it, and the execution halts at the breakpoint.

+The autocompletion and `Ctrl + click`/`F12` reference resolution works after first configuration/generation of the project.
+The clangd picks up the generated `compile_commands.json` from the `build` directory and starts completing with `Ctrl + Space`.

 ## What would an absolute minimal CMake C++ project look like in VSCode with clangd IntelliSense autocompletion and debugging support?